RickyLau2428/othello-app/README.md

 * As a user, I want to be able to place a piece on the board, thus capturing opponent pieces
 * As a user, I want to be able to start an Othello game with the correct starting configuration
 * As a user, I want to be able to end a game of Othello and determine who the superior Othello player is.
+* As a user, I want to be able to request for and see a list of all currently valid moves.
 * As a user, I want to be able to see the final score of an Othello match.
 * As a user, I want to be able to save an ongoing match to .
 * As a user, I want to be able to load an ongoing match from file.